Kevin4577/odoo-addons/trading_vendor/README.rst

 Trading Vendor
 ==============

-The new module 'trading_vendor' inherit the 'purchase.order.line' model to add vendor product code for each purchase order lines.
+The new module 'trading_vendor' would provide methods for purchase order report modules.
+Those methods would be reused by several modules to printout the report with py3o engine, in order to improve the maintainability of project modules.

 Usage